-Avenues for infection include inserting an infected USB flash drive from a friend into your computer (this caused the U.S. Department of Defense to ban flash drives in 2008), downloading an infected file from the Internet, visiting a Web site that compromises your browser, receiving and opening an infected attachment via email, being attacked over the Internet by an automated program, having your wireless adapter hacked into via a driver weakness from a nearby cracker, and more.
+Avenues for infection include inserting an infected USB flash drive into your computer (this caused the U.S. Department of Defense to ban flash drives in November 2008, though the ban was partially lifted in February 2010), downloading an infected file from the Internet, visiting a Web site that compromises your browser, receiving and opening an infected attachment via email, being attacked over the Internet by an automated program, having your wireless adapter hacked into via a driver weakness from a nearby cracker, and more.